Jared-Hinze/gw2-addon-manager/README.md

 # Description:
 A simple tool to manage addons for Guild Wars 2.

-# Building:
-Run `pyinstaller packaging.spec`.

 # Application:
-See `/dist/gw2-addon-manager.exe`
+Please download the latest release [here](https://github.com/Jared-Hinze/gw2-addon-manager/releases/latest).

 # Configuration:
-The following is a breakdown of typical configuration files and their subsequent keys:
+The `configs/` folder holds the following user customizable configuration files.
 ## settings.yaml:
 This file will largely be for individual customization of the application's behaviors
 - **install_path**: